nhelfman/smooth_native_scroll/README.md

 (most logic is in `onViewportChange` function).

+## Demo
 Try demo here: https://nhelfman.github.io/smooth_native_scroll/

-**Issue**: during scrolling, white areas appear in the background although no white content was added to the DOM.
+**Issue**: during scrolling, white areas appear in the background although no white content was added to the DOM - we expect to see only red, green and blue areas.

-This is not always happening and depends on screen / display settings.
+(!)
+This is not always happening and can depends on different environment factors like screen / display settings / CPU / ....

 ![alt text](image.png)

+## Invetigation Files
+- `simple_composite_scroll_trace.perfetto_trace.gz`
+  Perfetto trace file while the issue is happening
+- `simple_scroll_demo_white_areas_Trace-20250109T113258.json`
+  Chromium DevTool profling capture while the issue is happening